Mano-lemm/OCA-Examination/README.md

 # This is a program to use for self testing in a more streamlined manner

-You are required to compile it yourself, since I do not know which version of the JVM you have installed.
+You are required to compile it yourself, since I do not know which version of the JVM you have installed. <br>
 Both Intellij as well as VSCode should be able to compile it although I cannot test this for Intellij.